ascholerChemeketa/cs160Reader/_sources/Algorithms/BinarySearch.rst

     <br/>

 Below are the main steps of the binary search algorithm, expressed in pseudocode.
-To do binary search you need to keep track of the ``lowIndex``, the lowest possible location the number could be at, and the ``highIndex``, the highest possible location.
+To do a binary search you need to keep track of the ``lowIndex``, the lowest possible location the number could be at, and the ``highIndex``, the highest possible location.
 Each time at each step of the loop you calculate the middle between those two locations and check that ``middleIndex``.
 If you do not find what you are looking for, you change either the low or high boundary to "throw out" half of the remaining items.
 Try running the algorithm by hand and make sure you can predict the values the animation above shows.

 .. faux_code::